WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

 We release along with the data two python scripts to help you score the data.
 The scripts should be easy to modify in order to run your metrics.
 We advise you to use them.

-We also provide 3 examples of scored data using BLEU, chrF and COME-QE (for QE-as-a-metric)
+We also provide 4 examples of scored data using BLEU, chrF, BLEURT, and COMET-QE (for QE-as-a-metric) available [here](https://drive.google.com/drive/folders/17T2ECVqFcntSgUP92bygg5nkD2MzLP1R?usp=sharing)

 **Output file format for system-level rankings**